Wahyu Sustanto, MSc

-Wahyu has been studying orangutans in Gunung Palung National Park since he was a high school student and supported by GPOCP himself.
-Wahyu now facilitates both national and international researchers and students to come to Gunung Palung National Park.
+Wahyu has been studying orangutans in Gunung Palung National Park since his Bachelors degree where he was supported by GPOCP/YP with a scholarship.
+Wahyu now facilitates both national and international researchers and students to come to Gunung Palung National Park for various research topics.

-Ranti first joined GPOCP as and Environmental Education Field Officer and has delivered over 1000 puppet shows to pre-school children.
+Ranti first joined GPOCP/YP as an Environmental Education Field Officer and has delivered over 1,000 puppet shows to school children.
 She has since taken the step towards logistics and implementation of field activities for wildlife conservation.

 Sustainable Livelihoods Field Officer – Organic Farming